-Each Dealer has represented and agreed, and each further Dealer appointed under the Programme will be required to represent and agree, that it has not offered or sold, and will not offer or sell, any Notes except on a private placement basis to persons in the Kingdom of Bahrain who are "accredited investors".
+Each Dealer has represented and agreed, and each further Dealer appointed under the Programme will be required to represent and agree, that it has not offered or sold, and will not offer or sell, any Notes except in compliance with Article 81 of the Central Bank of Bahrain and Financial Institutions Law promulgated by Legislative Decree No. 64 of 2006 on a private placement basis to persons in the Kingdom of Bahrain who are "accredited investors".